Groveland Hotel

 The Groveland Hotel, at 18767 Main St. (CA 120) in Groveland, California, was listed on the National Register of Historic Places in 1994.
+It has also been known as the Garrote Hotel and as the Groveland Inn & Cafe.

+Construction

 The Groveland Hotel was built in 1850 as a two-story 44x44 ft adobe building.
-In 1915 a Hotel Annex was built as a wood-frame building.
-The hotel annex was designed by architect Woodward Withered and constructed by Robert Scudamore, builder.
+In 1915, a Hotel Annex was built as a wood-frame building.
+The hotel annex was designed by architect Woodward Withered and constructed by builder Robert Scudamore.

-It has also been known as the Garrote Hotel and as the Groveland Inn & Cafe.